 The Montgomery County Hospital District (MCHD) is a political subdivision of the State of Texas.
 MCHD was established through special legislation in 1977 to provide healthcare to the indigent residents of Montgomery County.
-In addition to its legislation charge to provide indigent care through its Health Care Assistance Program (HCAP), MCHD operates the county’s ambulance service, serves as the county’s Public Health Department and offers a variety of community and professional education programs.
+In addition to its legislation charge to provide indigent care through its Health Care Assistance Program (HCAP), MCHD operates the county’s 911 ambulance service, manages the county’s Public Health District and offers a variety of community and professional education programs.

 The MCHD Board of Directors is made up of seven elected members, three at-large and the remaining four are elected from different commissioner’s precincts of which they are a resident.
 Each member serves a four-year term.